 “John Bobo.”
 Her eyes hadn’t stopped scanning the names.

 I almost fell over.
 I pointed to his name.

 “Thank you.
 I’m doing a pencil etching of his name.
 Someone requested it on our website,” she said.

-Talk about coincidence, it’s a small world, whatever, but it was an amazing happenstance.
+Talk about a coincidence, it’s a small world, whatever, but it was an amazing happenstance.
 “John was a Medal of Honor recipient,” I told her.
 She immediately checked her list, nodding her head when she saw that was so.
-“Thank you for what you’re doing,” I told her then turned away to continue my walk, happy in spite of the fact that it was cold, raining and the cherry blossoms had not yet exploded.
-There were those—other than me—who would not let my Brothers be forgotten.
+“Thank you for what you’re doing,” I told her then turned away to continue my walk, happy although it was cold, raining and the cherry blossoms had not yet exploded, that there were those—other than me—who would not let my Brothers be forgotten.

-This Memorial Day, please take a moment to pay respect to those who have made the ultimate sacrifice while serving our country.
+This Memorial Day, please take a moment to pay respect to—and remember—those who have made the ultimate sacrifice while serving our country.